 If you do not keep up with the latest news, then there is a good chance you will miss something important.
+Remember,

 In addition, search engines have "News Search" functions to help you find the latest sex offender headlines.
 For

-example, using Google, I can search any sex offender news story within the past hour, which can be expanded to
+example, using Google, I can search any sex offender news story within the past hour, which can be expanded to the